Business

 Quick Answer

 Climate Smart Agriculture (CSA) is an integrated farming approach designed to sustainably increase productivity, build resilience to climate shocks, and reduce greenhouse gas emissions.
-As of April 26, 2026, CSA practices can cut agricultural greenhouse gas emissions by up to 30% while improving crop yields by as much as 20% in vulnerable regions.
+CSA practices can cut agricultural greenhouse gas emissions by up to 30% while improving crop yields by as much as 20% in vulnerable regions.

 Major agricultural systems affected by climate change include water resources, energy resources, and land resources.
 Climate change threatens water resources as it causes droughts, which are already present in major agricultural regions.
-Drought increases the odds of soil erosion, which is exacerbated by increased temperatures.
-The increased temperatures cause warmer weathers, which in turn creates changes in plant and animal life.
-Animal life may be adversely affected due to decreased body weight and reduced food intake leading to malnutrition and starvation; the stress may also lead to increased diseases such as avian influenza and foot-and-mouth disease, risks highlighted by the Food and Agriculture Organization of the United Nations (FAO).
+Drought increases the odds of soil erosion, a problem made worse by rising temperatures.
+Warmer conditions in turn reshape plant and animal life.
+Animal life may be adversely affected through decreased body weight and reduced food intake, leading to malnutrition and starvation.
+The stress also raises the risk of diseases such as avian influenza and foot-and-mouth disease, risks highlighted by the Food and Agriculture Organization of the United Nations (FAO).

 Key Takeaways